rydmike/theme_demo/README.md

 We could also serialize a big settings class with all the properties to a JSON and save the entire JSON with just one key.
 We would then be writing the entire "large" JSON file to the key-value DB every time a single settings value is changed.
 This was not desired.

 We also did not want to use a freezed or handwritten immutable class with all the settings properties in it.
-Because then we would have to use a `select` filter for every property in every widget using a settings entry, to ensure only it is rebuilt, and also to filter that we only want to store the property value that was changed into the key-value DB.
+Because then we would have to use a `select` filter for every property in every widget using a settings entry, to ensure only it is rebuilt when its value is changed.
+We would also need to `select` filter that we only want to store the property value that was changed into the used key-value DB.

-We could use just simple `StateProviders` for the settings entries, I have tried this approach.
-While it works, if we use `StateNotifier` and `StateNotifierProvider` we have more control and can make a interfaces for it that provides functions that reads nicely.
+We could use just simple `StateProviders` for the settings entries, I have used this approach.
+While it works, if we use `StateNotifier` and `StateNotifierProvider`, we have more control and can make an interfaces for it that provides functions that reads very nicely.

 When the app starts, it sets the state for each settings entry value by checking if its key exists in the key-value DB.
 If it exists, then this previously persisted value is used as start value.
 If the key did not exist, then a hard coded const default value for the settings value in question is used.